ACBlainey/Concord/README.md

 ## Why It Is Being Released

 The corpus has grown beyond the capacity of a single steward to fully maintain and advance alone.
-In accordance with its own principles of stewardship, intentional incompleteness, and voluntary continuation, it is now placed in the public domain so that others may:
+In accordance with its own principles of stewardship, intentional incompleteness, and voluntary continuation, it is now being released publicly under a Creative Commons Attribution 4.0 International licence so that others may:

 - Independently evaluate it
 - Identify strengths, weaknesses, and gaps